 It was revealed during Jinping's trip that Turkey's Grand National Assembly was planning to make a very special gesture for China.
 Expressing the hope that relations between parliamentarians from the two countries fruition, Çiçek revealed plans to translate the assembly's official website in Chinese.
 Jinping in return explained that relations between the National People's Congress and Turkey's Grand National Assembly have intensified and that they do share their mutual experiences.

-Upon Jinping's arrival to the Çankaya Palace, President Gül gave the Chinese Vice President a short description of Ankara from the palace balcony.
+"A PEACEFUL PLACE" Upon Jinping's arrival to the Çankaya Palace, President Gül gave the Chinese Vice President a short description of Ankara from the palace balcony.
 Gül mentioned that they were presently standing in one of the highest points in the capital and that in 1923, Ankara was just a small Anatolian town that now surpasses four million in population.

 Gül also went on to explain that skyline of high-rises that surround them are changing every year.
 Jinping responded by stating, "This is a beautiful peaceful location surrounded by trees and is the type of surroundings I like very much."